City Council’s Role in Council/Manager Form of Government

 The City Council is elected at-large and Councilmembers serve staggered four-year terms.
 There are no districts in Mountlake Terrace for City Council.
 All seven members represent the entire city.
 Elections occur in each odd-numbered year.
 In Washington State, elections are administered by the county.
 Contact Snohomish County Elections for information.

-Regular meetings occur on the first and third Mondays of each month beginning at 7:00 p.m. in the City Hall Council Chambers (23204 58th Avenue W).
-If the first or third Monday falls on a national holiday, the meeting is held on the following Tuesday night at the same time and place.
-City Council work/study sessions are held on the Thursday night preceding regular meetings beginning at 7:00 p.m. in the City Hall Council Chambers.
+Regular meetings occur on the first and third Thursdays of each month beginning at 7:00 p.m. in the City Hall Council Chambers (23204 58th Avenue W).
+Council work/study sessions are held the second and fourth Thursdays of each month beginning at 7:00 p.m. in the City Hall Council Chambers.
+If a Thursday falls on a national holiday, please refer to the Agendas and Minutes page for more information.
 All meetings are open to the public in accordance with the Open Public Meetings Act.

 You may email the City Council at email@example.com.
 Please ensure your email is addressed to the City Council or references them in the subject line.
 For public records requests, please click here and do not email the City Council.